billyjojojobulido/hotaru/CONTRIBUTING.md

 ### New features

 If you have an idea in mind that might be an interesting feature for Hotaru, you can also nominate it in Issue by adding the **enhancement** tag.
 The maintainers will review it, and it might be developed and launched in future versions.
+We would also encourage you to try to develop it yourselves, and you can can contribute by merging it to the `main` branch via creating a pull request.

 ## As A CCL Learner